 The snow is almost entirely gone, present now in only the shadiest of previously drifted spots.

 Hikers and pets may not travel on the cross-country ski trails when trails are snow-covered.

 Cross-country ski trails

 The park has had several inches of snow so far this season, but almost no snow remains after warmer days, some drizzle and wind.

 There are about 6 miles of cross-country ski trails at Devil's Lake.
 Trails are maintained, but not meticulously.
 When staffing is available, ski trails are groomed before the weekends and after any significant snowfalls.

 Snowshoeing at the park is increasing in popularity in recent years.
 Snowshoers may go anywhere in the park except on the cross-country ski trails.
 The popular bluff trails are often too steep and stepped for enjoyable snowshoeing.
 Trails that work better for snowshoers are Roznos Meadow, Sauk Point, Grottos and the gently ascending East Bluff/East Bluff Woods trails.

 New 2015 vehicle admission stickers

-Next year's new park stickers will be available for sale beginning December 1.
+Next year's new park stickers are now available for sale at the north shore Visitor Center.
 Park stickers make great Christmas and holiday gifts.
 We have gift/enclosure cards and envelopes available for giving park stickers.
 2015 annual stickers are valid from their purchase date through December 31, 2015.